-Mercury Jets is an on-demand air charter provider specializing in private jet and turboprop charters in Veracruz, Mexico.
+Mercury Jets is an on-demand air charter provider specializing in private jet charter and services in Veracruz, Mexico.
 Our team is composed of industry-leading professionals dedicated to providing our customers with the ultimate air charter experience.
 We are committed to safety, reliability, and white glove customer service.
 To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000.

 About Veracruz and Places to Visit

 Mercury Jets provides private jet charter flights to and from Veracruz.

 Veracruz is a port city near the Gulf of Mexico, in the state of Veracruz, Mexico.
 The city’s history began in the 16th century, and now the city is home to about five hundred thousand people.
 Veracruz is a very restrained city with no flashy houses, no painted facades, and no colonial baroque, unlike most Mexican cities.
 Outside the city center, it is much more like a village; it is famous for its delicious coffee, which is on offer at every turn.

 The entertainment of Veracruz is concentrated on the waterfront, where most of the hotels, restaurants are located.
 Another part is decorated with palm trees and sculptures, sometimes quite unexpected, such as a machine gunner or a diver in a spacesuit.
 Here is also the oceanarium Acuario, where it is possible to look at the sea creatures in a huge reservoir.
 Not far from the central square of Zocalo are an ancient castle, two forts, and the Cathedral.
 Forts San Juan de Ulua and Baluarte de Santiago are opposite each other, both of which now house museums.